Rahul6424/data-table-vue/README.md

                 Each Object must contain 'sortable' -> Boolean (If true then that column will be allowed as           sortable otherwise not)<br>
                  Optional - 'filterable' -> Boolean (If true then that column will be allowed as           filtering option otherwise not, by default it is true)<br>
                   Optional - 'type' -> String (If 'html' - then that column will render html content, by default it is normal text display)<br>
-                Optional -  'sortkey' -> String - This is useful when you are using any inner key value in key.
-For eg: status.key in this case the actual column value is status_id which is foreign key but you want to display as status.name, wherein at the time of sorting you may need exact column key instead of foreign key, so provide this value as 'status_id'</td>
+                Optional -  'sortkey' -> String - This is useful when you are using any inner key value in key for sorting.
+For eg: status.key in this case the actual column value is status_id which is foreign key but you want to display as status.name, wherein at the time of sorting you may need exact column key instead of foreign key, so provide this value as 'status_id'<br>
+                'filterkey' -> String - This is useful when you are using any inner key value in key for searching.
+For eg: status.key in this case the actual column value is status_id which is foreign key but you want to display as status.name, wherein at the time of searching you may need exact column key instead of foreign key, so provide this value as 'status_id'</td>
 </tr>
 <tr>
 <td>'loadEntries'</td>